Nuveen Intermediate Duration Municipal Term Fund (NID)'s Financial Results Comparing With Nuveen Short Duration Credit Opportunities Fund (NYSE:JSD) | New Business Observer

 |0%

-The shares of both Nuveen Intermediate Duration Municipal Term Fund and Nuveen Short Duration Credit Opportunities Fund are owned by institutional investors at 17.51% and 30.57% respectively.
-0.01% are Nuveen Intermediate Duration Municipal Term Fund’s share held by insiders.
-Competitively, Nuveen Short Duration Credit Opportunities Fund has 0.05% of it’s share held by insiders.
+Nuveen Intermediate Duration Municipal Term Fund and Nuveen Short Duration Credit Opportunities Fund has shares owned by institutional investors as follows: 17.51% and 30.57%.
+About 0.01% of Nuveen Intermediate Duration Municipal Term Fund’s share are owned by insiders.
+Competitively, 0.05% are Nuveen Short Duration Credit Opportunities Fund’s share owned by insiders.

 Performance